maestro-server/webdocs/docs/userguide/autodiscovery/azure.rst

 **Provide Permission**, select the application created and

-1. Go to Settings &gt; Required permissions.
+1. Go to Settings, then Required permissions.
-2. Click Add &gt; Select an API &gt; Windows Azure Service Management API and click Select.
+2. Click Add -> Select an API -> Windows Azure Service Management API and click Select.
 3. Select required Delegated Permissions, click Select and then click Done.
 4. Create a secret key
-5. Select the application and go to Settings &gt; Keys.
+5. Select the application and go to Settings and Keys.
 6. Add a description and expiry duration for the key and click Save.
 7. The value of the key appears in the Value field.